kayshcache/coder-assessment-1/README.md

 ## Features
 100 words each
 - feature 1: User can provide URL as CLI argument
-- feature 2: User can specify whether to output results to a file
+- feature 2: User can specify whether to output results to a file with an option flag
-- feature 3: User can choose what they want to scrape from the website
+- feature 3: User can choose what they want to 'lacerate' from the website.
+- additional features: native-unix
 ## User Interaction & Experience
 ### Outline:
 - How the user will get instructions and help from the app